Rules of Operation and Use of University Information System of Prague University of Economics and Business (PR 7/2018)

 |Effective from:||1 November 2018||Effective until:||appeal|

-- The rules apply to all employees, students of the University of Economics in Prague (hereinafter referred to as “VŠE”), legal entities performing activities for the VŠE on a contractual basis and all other users of the University Information System of the University of Economics (hereinafter “IS VŠE”).
-Related to this order is the Rector’s order PR 01/2007 – Operation and usage of computer equipment and computer network of the University of Economics in Prague.
+- The rules apply to all employees, students of the Prague University of Economics and Business (hereinafter referred to as “VŠE”), legal entities performing activities for the VŠE on a contractual basis and all other users of the University Information System of the University of Economics (hereinafter “IS VŠE”).
+Related to this order is the Rector’s order PR 01/2007 – Operation and usage of computer equipment and computer network of the Prague University of Economics and Business.

 1. VŠE Information System